 The syntax and semantics of abstraction logic are simple and elementary.
 This gives working with it a similar feel as computer algebra.

 The logic is open and welcomes scrutiny.
-Practal Code is open source, and Practal Zero is free.
+Practal Zero is free to use, and deeper local tooling is being prepared.

 In abstraction logic, you don't switch systems to work with a different logic.
 Abstraction logic can adapt to many different logical paradigms and fits many mathematical situations.
 You declare or define abstractions, state axioms as needed, and reason within the resulting theory.
 There is no distinction between logical and mathematical constants, everything is just an abstraction.

-A collaborative platform for teams and institutions.
-Shared theory libraries, persistent workspaces, and AI-assisted proving without local setup.
+The future cloud platform for teams and institutions.
+Shared theory libraries, persistent workspaces, collaboration, and managed AI support belong here later.

 Practal is an independently funded project.
-The logic is open, Practal Code is open source, and Practal Zero is free.
+The logic is open, and Practal Zero is free to use.
 If you find the ideas compelling, you can support continued development through GitHub Sponsors.
 Every contribution helps move the work forward.